bellgutu/Proof-Ledger/docs/Technical-Architecture.md

 ## 3. Blockchain Interaction

 The application interacts with the blockchain using modern, type-safe tools.
+It manages two sets of smart contracts: a "legacy" set for the main application features (Swap, Trading, etc.) and a new, advanced AI-powered ecosystem for the "AMM Demo" page.

+### 3.1.
+Core Application Contracts (Legacy)
+- **Contracts**: Includes a standard DEX Router, Perpetuals Vault, and Governance contracts.
 - **Client Library**: **Viem** - A modern, lightweight, and type-safe TypeScript interface for interacting with Ethereum and other EVM chains.
 It is used for all contract reads and for preparing transactions.
 - **Wallet Integration**: The application relies on a browser-injected `window.ethereum` provider (like MetaMask) for all user-initiated transactions, ensuring users maintain full control over their private keys.
-For local development, it also supports a private key from an environment variable for a consistent testing wallet.
-- **Contract Interaction**: All smart contract calls (reads and writes) are managed through `viem`'s `publicClient` (for read operations) and `walletClient` (for write operations), ensuring a clear separation of concerns.
+- **Contract Interaction**: All smart contract calls are managed through `viem`'s `publicClient` (for read operations) and `walletClient` (for write operations), ensuring a clear separation of concerns.

+### 3.2.
+Innovative AMM Demo Contracts (AI-Powered Ecosystem)
+- **Deployment**: A full suite of four production-ready smart contracts deployed and verified on the Sepolia testnet.
+- **`MainContract` (Controller)**: A central hub managing contract authorizations, treasury, fees, and emergency pause functionality.
+- **`AdaptiveMarketMaker`**: An advanced AMM with dynamic, volume-based fee optimization.
+- **`AIPredictiveLiquidityOracle`**: A multi-provider oracle with staking/slashing mechanics to ensure accurate AI-driven liquidity predictions.
+- **`AdvancedPriceOracle`**: A robust, multi-source price oracle with historical tracking and volatility calculations.
+- **Interaction**: The AMM Demo page interacts with this isolated ecosystem via a dedicated React Context (`AmmDemoContext`), preventing conflicts with the legacy contracts used elsewhere in the application.

 ---

 ## 4. Security & Best Practices

 - **Separation of Concerns**: Client-side logic is clearly separated from server-side (AI) logic using Next.js App Router conventions and `'use server';` directives.
+The state for the AMM Demo is also isolated in its own context.
 - **Environment Variables**: Sensitive data like private keys and RPC URLs are stored in environment variables (`.env.local`) and are never exposed to the client.
 - **Type Safety**: TypeScript is used across the entire stack to minimize runtime errors and improve code maintainability.
 - **On-chain Logic**: The application correctly defers all state-changing blockchain operations (swaps, deposits, trades) to the user's wallet for signing.
 This is a critical security measure that ensures the user always maintains control of their assets.